 On January 20, 1997 I became a mom for the first time.
 Zachary Allyn Woodcock was born at 7 p.m., weighing 7lbs.
 11oz. and was 21 inches long.
 The moment I laid eyes on that baby boy of mine, I knew what unconditional love was.
 I was smitten!

 When it was time for Zach to start school, there was no question where he would attend.
-He began three-year-old preschool at Peace Lutheran in Saginaw, Mich.
-Then we moved to Walled Lake, and he began 4th grade at St. Matthew Lutheran School.
+He began three-year-old preschool at Peace, Saginaw.
+Then we moved to Walled Lake, and he began 4th grade at St. Matthew.

 Zachary was a typical boy, enjoying everything outdoors and running and playing whenever he could.
 He had a mischievous side, and a huge heart.
 He would enter the room like a whirlwind.
 His smile and laugh were contagious.
 Zach lived life to the fullest.
 There was never a dull moment whenever he was around.
 If you knew Zach, you loved him.
 If Zach loved you, you were blessed.